 The Medicare Fraud Strike Force, launched in Miami in 2007, is a DOJ/HHS OIG joint task force model that uses data-driven analytics to identify aberrant billing patterns, target organized fraud schemes, and prosecute cases at scale.
 Strike Force operations now run in more than a dozen cities including Atlanta, Miami, Los Angeles, Detroit, Houston, Tampa, Brooklyn, Baton Rouge, Chicago, Dallas, and Newark.

 Strike Force cases typically involve coordinated takedowns of dozens or hundreds of defendants.
-As of 2024, Strike Force operations have led to more than 5,000 criminal prosecutions and billions of dollars in restitution and recoveries since 2007.
-The Atlanta Strike Force has prosecuted notable cases involving DMEPOS fraud, telemedicine kickback schemes, genetic testing fraud, hospice fraud, and home health fraud — many of which involved Georgia-based providers and Georgia beneficiaries.
+Since 2007, Strike Force operations have led to thousands of criminal prosecutions and billions of dollars in restitution and recoveries.
+The Atlanta Strike Force has prosecuted notable cases involving DMEPOS fraud, telemedicine kickback schemes, genetic testing fraud, hospice fraud, and home health fraud, many of which involved Georgia-based providers and Georgia beneficiaries.

 CMS Center for Program Integrity (CPI)